Our Services ——

 Sensory Integration is a term that describes the brain’s ability to take in information from the senses, organize it, and respond to it during experiences of daily life.
-It is a process that helps mature the brain and mature the physical body.
-The three primary sensory systems are the tactile system (our ability to touch something and comprehend it, including the sense of pain and temperature), the vestibular system (located in the inner ear and involved in eye-hand coordination balance and coordination) and the proprioceptive system (involved in determining spacial relationships with our body and the world around us).
+It is a process that helps mature the brain and physical body.
+The three primary sensory systems are the tactile system (our ability to touch something and comprehend it, including the sense of pain and temperature), the vestibular system (located in the inner ear and involved in balance, equilibrium, postural control, muscle tone and eye-hand coordination) and the proprioceptive system (involved in determining spatial relationships with our body and the world around us).

 Through the senses, children are able to make sense out of their physical bodies and out of the physical world, which leads to adaptive responses to the environment.
 The senses lay critical foundations for normal development, impacting on gross and fine motor development, speech and language production, social and emotional maturity, and behavior and learning.